HalcyonLegion/codewars/README.md

 # codewars
-Adding random Codewars bits here that I've done
+Adding random Codewars bits here that I've done, this will be in JavaScript, Python and SQL